QEEG & ERP Advanced Course

 Participants must have paid the tuition fee, signed in and out each day, attended the entire seminar and completed an evaluation, in order to receive a certificate of completion/attendance.
 All questionaries have to be returned completed.

-Topics: Methods of assessing neuromarkers
+Topics: Introduction and Methods of assessing neuromarkers

 - Concept of the neuromarker and it´s relation to concepts of biomarker and endophenotype